All Products

 Storage classes such as Infrequent Access, Archive, and Cold Archive have minimum storage duration requirements (for example, 30 days for Infrequent Access and 60 days for Archive).
 If a lifecycle rule deletes or transitions an object before the minimum storage duration is met, you must pay for the remaining storage duration.
 To avoid conditional capacity fees for storage shorter than the specified duration due to transitions or deletions, see How do I avoid capacity fees for storage shorter than the specified duration?.
 Ensure that the minimum storage duration is met before transitioning or deleting.

 3. Data retrieval fees: Lifecycle rules themselves do not incur data retrieval fees.
-However, when you access objects that have been transitioned to storage classes such as Infrequent Access or Archive, corresponding data retrieval fees are incurred.
+However, accessing objects in storage classes such as Infrequent Access or Archive incurs retrieval fees.

-• Reading an Infrequent Access (IA) object directly incurs data retrieval fees.
+• Reading an IA object directly incurs data retrieval fees.

-• Reading an Archive object directly incurs data retrieval capacity fees for real-time access.
+• Reading an Archive object incurs data retrieval capacity fees for real-time access.

-• Restoring an Archive object incurs Put-type request fees and data retrieval capacity fees.
+• Restoring an Archive object incurs Put-type request fees and retrieval capacity fees.

 • Restoring a Cold Archive or Deep Cold Archive object incurs retrieval request fees, retrieval capacity fees, and temporary restored capacity fees.